woongzip1/woongzip1.github.io/_pages/hobby.md

 ---

 > I find balance beyond my research through two main passions: music and running.
-> My interest in audio signal processing was directly sparked by a love for genres ranging from Neo soul to Jazz, while running offers a different kind of creative recharge.
+> My interest in audio and speech signal processing was directly sparked by a love for genres ranging from Neo soul to Jazz, while running offers a different kind of creative recharge.

 <br>
 #### 🎵 Music
 My passion for music is a significant part of my life.
-It was this love for sound that naturally sparked my academic interest in **audio signal processing**.
+It was this love for sound that naturally sparked my academic interest in **how human voice and instrumental sounds are generated and processed**.
 I enjoy a wide range of genres, including **Neo soul, Jazz, Piano, and Alternative Rock**.
 Recently, I've been loving the vibrant energy of live concerts, catching various international artists here in Korea.
 <br>
 <br>